ladybirdweb/faveo-server-images/_docs/system-requirement/requirement.md

 Apache works out of the box, however for nginx and IIS you will need to install the rewrite rules.

-Depending on the web server you are running, you may need to configure it further to run SupportPal correctly - for example, ensuring all the HTTP request verbs (DELETE, GET, OPTIONS, POST and PUT) are enabled.
+Depending on the web server you are running, you may need to configure it further to run Faveo correctly - for example, ensuring all the HTTP request verbs (DELETE, GET, OPTIONS, POST and PUT) are enabled.
 Below is a list of common web servers and steps required for them.

 ### a.
 Apache
 Apache is supported out of the box.